 - Don’t expect a bad mobile experience.
-Research shows that a huge part of the global population is willing to leave a brand based on a bad mobile experience.
+Research shows that a considerable part of the global population will leave a brand based on a bad mobile experience.

-- Everything instant.
-“Now commerce” – users push the buy button and expect delivery the next day/immediately.
-Intolerance for waiting times.
+- Everything instants.
+“Now commerce” – users push the buy button and expect delivery the next day/immediately—intolerance for waiting times.

 - Screen time.
 Studies show that the global average is that users spend 6 hours/day screen time—that’s a quarter/year on average.
 Users spend this time connected and exposed to brands.
-Compare this to the time spent in physical stores and the exposure you get for brands there – online accelerates the amount of impressions
+Compare this to the time spent in physical stores and the exposure you get for brands there – online speeds up the number of impressions.

-14% of global sales happen through online channels, see below for industry specific numbers.
-Global sales through online channels is expected to grow another 50% until 2023.
+14% of global sales happen through online channels; see below for industry-specific numbers.
+We expect global sales through online channels to grow another 50% until 2023.

 50% of all transactions in online sales travels across borders.
 Users search for info all over the world.
 A consequent story is fundamentally important across country borders.

-80% of shoppers search online before buying – online or in store.
-They look for promotions, availability, reviews, prices and other competitive offerings.
-Brand visibility issues online and how brands are presented also affect sales in physical stores.
+80% of shoppers search online before buying – online or in-store.
+They look for promotions, availability, reviews, prices, and other competitive offerings.
+Brand visibility issues online and how brands present themselves also affect sales in physical stores.

-Many SKU’s disappear or never actually show up on online shelves.
-A customer has 1000s of SKUs and no matter how hard they try, they never manage to get more than 82% of the SKU’s published on reseller sites at the same time.
+Many SKUs disappear or never actually show up on online shelves.
+A customer has 1000s of SKUs, and no matter how hard they try, they never get over 82% of the SKU’s published on reseller sites at the same time.
 This is an issue.

-Even an SKU that disappears and comes back it’s bad enough.
-But if a product never get published, or disappear forever, it gets even worse.
-It’s better that you become aware of these issues early on rather than discovering decreased sales numbers in the post sales report and wonder why.
+Even an SKU that disappears and comes back, it’s bad enough.
+But if a product never gets published or disappears forever, it gets even worse.
+It’s better to realize these issues early on rather than discover decreased sales numbers in the post-sales report and wonder why.

 Lost sales risk = 100%.
-If your product isn’t there it cannot be bought.
+If your product isn’t there, they cannot buy it.

-Many products disappear due to technical errors, changing their algorithms, categories, online stores, as well as physical stores are rebuilding.
+Many products disappear because of technical errors, changing their algorithms, categories, online stores, and physical stores are rebuilding.
 Sometimes products get lost, similar to what happens in physical stores.
 404 – happens online all the time.